Petrina99/pizza-maker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Simple pizza maker app.

+Has user authentication with email and password and with google sign up.

+Allows user to choose toppings for his pizza, select size, apply a discount code and choose quantity of pizza.

+Stores info about the pizza and the order address in firebase firestore.

 # Technologies used

 React.js with Typescript

 Firebase for authentication and database

+React-hook-form for building forms

 React-router-dom for navigation